apache/spark/docs/sql-ref-number-pattern.md

 same as the `to_number` function except that it returns NULL instead of raising an error if the input string does not match the given number format.
 * The `to_char` function accepts an input decimal and a format string argument.
 It requires that the input decimal matches the provided format and raises an error otherwise.
 The function then returns the corresponding string value.
 * The `try_to_char` function accepts an input decimal and a format string argument.
 It works the same as the `to_char` function except that it returns NULL instead of raising an error if the input decimal does not match the given number format.

 ### Examples

 The following examples use the `to_number`, `try_to_number`, `to_char`, and `try_to_char` SQL
-functions which each accept an input string as the first argument and a format string as the second argument.
+functions.

 Note that the format string used in most of these examples expects:
 * an optional sign at the beginning,